 3. Become a cone collector

-Get your hands on the autumn activity pack.
-Inside you'll find some great activities to bring sights, sounds and smells of the forest to life for your children:
+Inspired by and featuring characters from Room on the Broom, inside these sheets you'll find autumn activities to bring sights, sounds and smells of the forest to life.

-- Explore the spectrum of autumn colours and create leaf fireworks
+- Explore the spectrum of autumn colours and spot them in the woods

 5. Explore your senses